 Requirements of the Law

-Unlike legislation in other countries, the Law is not very prescriptive and allows a company considerable flexibility to make dividends and distributions, provided that the company can satisfy the statutory solvency test immediately following that dividend or distribution.
+The Law is not prescriptive and allows a company considerable flexibility to make dividends and distributions, provided that the company can satisfy the statutory solvency test immediately following that dividend or distribution.

 When confirming that the company satisfies (and will satisfy) the statutory solvency test, the directors must certify this confirmation in writing.
 Most commonly this will take the form of a solvency certificate, or a certification recorded directly into the board minutes of the company.

-For the purposes of this Law a company satisfies the solvency test if:
+For the purposes of the Law a company satisfies the solvency test if:

 - the company is able to pay its debts as they become due; or